cloudfoundry/community/toc/rfc/rfc-draft-add-cnbs.md

 adopt some or all of the Paketo stacks into CF Deployment.
-The Paketo buildpacks have greater cohesion with the Paketo stacks than with `cflinuxfs4`, and the Paketo "base" and "tiny" stacks could offer security-conscious CF Deployment users stacks with fewer native packages than are currently included with `cflinuxfs4`.
+The Paketo buildpacks have greater cohesion with the Paketo stacks than with `cflinuxfs4`, and the Paketo "base" and "tiny" stacks could offer security-conscious CF Deployment users stacks with far fewer native packages than are currently included with `cflinuxfs4`.
 This RFC does not cover the adoption of additional stacks into CF Deployment, but it does open the door to add these stacks in the future.